California School District Performs Successful Datacenter Migration with NAKIVO

 San Dieguito Union High School District (SDUHSD) is a school district headquartered in Encinitas, California.
 SDUHSD serves students from five elementary school districts in North County: Encinitas, Rancho Santa Fe, Cardiff, Solana Beach, and Del Mar.
 Overall, the district has four high schools, five middle schools, and a continuation high school.
 Booming population growth and demographic diversity have characterized the North County and SDUHSD in the past 15 years.
 Families from all parts of the world are attracted to the inviting climate and exceptional learning institutions, enriching district’s schools with a wide variety of languages and cultural backgrounds.
 From surfers to scientists, from beach cottages to high tech towers, this district represents a broad range on the socio-economic spectrum.
 For more information, please visit www.sduhsd.net.

-Headquartered in Silicon Valley, NAKIVO Inc. is a privately-held company founded in 2012.
+NAKIVO is a US corporation founded in 2012.
 NAKIVO develops a fast, reliable, and affordable data protection solution for VMware, Hyper-V, and cloud environments.
-Over 10,000 companies are using NAKIVO Backup & Replication to protect and recover their data more efficiently and cost effectively, while over 120 hosting, managed, and cloud services providers are using NAKIVO’s software to deliver VM BaaS and DRaaS to their customers.
-NAKIVO has a global presence with over 1,600 channel partners in 117 countries worldwide.
+Over 10,000 companies are using NAKIVO Backup & Replication to protect and recover their data more efficiently and cost-effectively, while over 180 hosting, managed, and cloud service providers are using NAKIVO’s software to deliver VM BaaS and DRaaS to their customers.
+NAKIVO has a global presence with over 2,300 channel partners in 124 countries worldwide.
 Visit www.nakivo.com to learn more.